wangenau/variational_mesh/docs/tutorial.rst

    >>> print('Mesh points = %d' % len(mesh.coords))
    Mesh points = 105360

-One can see, that only five combinations in the coarse grid search will be tested.
+One can see that only five combinations in the coarse grid search will be tested.
 Because the custom angular grid levels for hydrogen has the shortest list of grid numbers, only the first five elements will be used for every other atomic species.

 The script for this example can be downloaded :download:`here </../examples/02_custom_grids/02_custom_grids.py>`.